mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 Within the `Image` there are currently more properties specified than necessary and that can be removed.

-Because all the images that might be loaded are all square (or almost all--one of them is 422x456 or 1:1.0806) we don't need to account for moving the image to be in the center of the circle.
+Because all the images that might be loaded are square (or almost all--one of them is 422x456 or 1:1.0806), we don't need to account for moving the image to be in the center of the circle.
 For this reason, we can remove the specification of `HorizontalOptions` and `VerticalOptions`.

 ```diff
         <Image